ionStici/frontend/1-html/accessibility.md

 For SPAs, the page title is updated using `document.title`

 Descriptive page titles are good for both Users and SEO.
 The title is the first thing announced when an AT user visits a page.
-The title must be accurate, unique, descriptive, concise, but also not too much ketwords.
+The title must be accurate, unique, descriptive, concise, but also not too much keywords.

 Btw, Search engines typically display only the first 55–60 characters of a page title.